Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-Start by lying on your back on your mat.
+Start by lying on your back.
 Take a few deep, slow breaths and say to yourself, “May I be peaceful, may I be happy, may I be at ease.”
-Even if it seems difficult to say this to yourself, starting this practice with a gentle positive mantra can help shift your mind space to a more open and contented place.
+Or choose a saying or even a single word of your own, whatever you desire, whether trust or calm or ease or patience or…anything.
+Even if it seems difficult to say this to yourself, starting this practice with a gentle mantra can help shift your mind space to a more contented place.

 Draw your right knee into your chest.
-Interlace your fingers around the top of your right shin and move your right knee toward your right shoulder.
+Interlace your fingers around your right shin and move your right knee toward your right shoulder.
 Move your leg slightly to the right to avoid your rib cage and abdomen.
-Root your left thigh and left heel down towards the ground.
-Keep your shoulders evenly rooting towards the floor as well, make sure you’re not leaning to the right.
+Press your left thigh and left heel into the ground.
+Keep your shoulders evenly rooting towards the floor as well, making sure you’re not leaning to the right.
 Stay here for 5 breaths and then try the left side.
-After you’ve done the left side bring both knees into your chest and wrap your arms around your legs, giving yourself a big hug.
+Bring both knees into your chest and wrap your arms around your legs, giving yourself a big hug.
 You can grab opposite fingers, wrists, or elbows.
 Try to keep your legs side by side, not crossed at the shins or ankles, and press your low back and shoulders towards the floor. keep your head on the mat, not lifted.
 Stay here for 5 to 10 breaths.

 Reclining Spinal Twist

-From the last position (knees into your chest), start to rock side to side gently.
+From knees to your chest, start to rock side to side.
 After a few rocks, let your knees fall all the way over to the left side.
-Place your left hand onto your right knee and reach your right arm and hand out to the right at shoulder height.
+Reach your right arm and hand out to the right at shoulder height.
 Relax your shoulders and the muscles of your face, and see if you can slowly soften your right shoulder down towards the floor.
-Notice how this supine twist helps to deepen your breath and open your rib cage.
-Stay for 5 to 10 breaths and then repeat on the second side.
+If it’s comfortable, turn your head to the right.
+Notice your breath deepen and open your rib cage.
+Stay for 5 to 10 breaths and then repeat on the other side.

 Rising up from the seated side stretch, place your hands behind your back and tip back enough to easily switch your legs so your right shin is crossed in front of your left.
 Then slowly start to walk your hands forward.
 This is a gentle hip opener; you should not feel this in your knees.
 If you do feel this in any way in your knees, back out.
 If it feels OK, continue to walk your hands forward, but keep your sit bones grounded on the mat.
 Soften your shoulders and keep the muscles of your face relaxed.
 Take about 5 breaths here, then slowly walk your hands back, place them behind your back, tip back slightly and switch the crossing of your legs one last time.
 Repeat this hip stretch on the second side.

-From Star Pose, draw your knees together.
+From seated, draw your knees together.
 Extend your left leg straight out in front of you, rooting your thigh and heel towards the floor and keep your left foot flexed.
 Step your right foot over your left knee and plant your right foot flat on the floor.
 Place your right hand behind your back and lift your left hand up toward the ceiling.
 Inhale here and on an exhalation, twist to the right, hooking your left elbow to the outside of your right leg.
 Root down through your sit bones evenly.
 Lift your heart and crown of your head toward the ceiling; as you exhale, press your elbow and knee against each other, taking yourself deeper into the twist.
-Try not to do the twist in your neck, but rather keep your gaze in line with where your chest is facing.
 Hold here for 5 breaths and then repeat on the second side.

 Draw your knees into your chest and take your knees wide.
 Reach your hands up to your outer feet and rock side to side gently on your back.
 If it’s difficult to reach your feet, you can place your hands at the backs of your knees.
 Keep your head on the mat and take a few breaths here.